AriFordsham/GHCWiki/builder.md

 ## Seeing build results

-The build results are uploaded to [ http://haskell.inf.elte.hu/builders/](http://haskell.inf.elte.hu/builders/)
+The build results are uploaded to [ http://haskell.inf.elte.hu/builders/](http://haskell.inf.elte.hu/builders/)  See the [documentation on the summary](builder-summary) for more information.

 ## Can you offer a build slave?